chromium/chromium/tools/gritsettings/README.md

 To add a new `.grd` entry, first find the location to add it:
 * Find the matching section (`chrome/app/`, `chrome/browser/`, etc.).
-* Preserve alphabetical order within section.
+* Preserve alphabetical order within a section.

 ##### Simple case: Sufficient most of the time